The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Invariance Properties of and and Akaike's

 is a submersion and hence has the property that $P^{-1}(N)$ is a null set in $\bS^{n-1}$ for any null set $N$ in $\bS^{m-1}_+$; see Lemma~\ref{lemma:Null1}.
 Therefore, it suffices to prove Theorem~\ref{thm:Main} and Theorem~\ref{thm:AkaikeBound} under the distinct eigenvalues assumption.

 So from now on we make the blanket assumption that $\lambda_1>\cdots>\lambda_n>0$.

 \gap

-{\bf Connection to variance.} Akaike's $\lambda$-dependent parametrization \eqref{eq:sigma}-\eqref{eq:sigmaInv} does not only give $[\GD]$ the simple representation $T$ \eqref{eq:T}, the map $T$ also has an interesting probabilistic interpretation: if we think of $p$ as a probability distribution associated to the values in $\lambda$, then $\overline{\lambda}(p)$ is the mean of the resulted random variable, the expression in the dominator of the definition of $T$, i.e. $\sum_j p_j (\overline{\lambda}(p)-\lambda_j)^2$, is the variance of the random variable.
+{\bf Probabilistic interpretation.} Akaike's $\lambda$-dependent parametrization \eqref{eq:sigma}-\eqref{eq:sigmaInv} does not only give $[\GD]$ the simple representation $T$ \eqref{eq:T}, the map $T$ also has an interesting probabilistic interpretation: if we think of $p$ as a probability distribution associated to the values in $\lambda$, then $\overline{\lambda}(p)$ is the mean of the resulted random variable, the expression in the dominator of the definition of $T$, i.e. $\sum_j p_j (\overline{\lambda}(p)-\lambda_j)^2$, is the variance of the random variable.
 What, then, does the map $T$ do to $p$?
-It produces a new probability distribution, namely $T(p)$, to $\lambda$.
+It produces a new probability distribution, namely $T(p)$, for $\lambda$.
 The definition of $T$ in \eqref{eq:T} suggests that $T(p)_i$ will be bigger if $\lambda_i$ is far from the mean $\overline{\lambda}(p)$, so the map polarizes the probabilities to the extremal values $\lambda_1$ and $\lambda_n$.
 This also suggests that the map $T$ tends to increase variance.
-Akaike proved \cite[Lemma 2]{Akaike-1959} that the variance of the random variable with values in $\lambda$ and probability distribution $T(p)$ is no less than that with the same values and probability distribution $p$.
-Using the notation $\overline{f(\lambda)}(p)$ for $\sum_{i=1}^n f(\lambda_i) p_i$, the result can be expressed as \bea \overline{(\lambda - \overline{\lambda}(T(p)) )^2}(T(p)) \geq \overline{(\lambda - \overline{\lambda}(p) )^2}(p). \eea This monotonicity result is a key to Akaike's proof of \eqref{eq:AkaikeTheorem12} below.
+Akaike proved that it is indeed the case in \cite[Lemma 2]{Akaike-1959}: Using his notation $\overline{f(\lambda)}(p) := \sum_{i=1}^n f(\lambda_i) p_i$, the result can be expressed as \bea \overline{(\lambda - \overline{\lambda}(T(p)) )^2}(T(p)) \geq \overline{(\lambda - \overline{\lambda}(p) )^2}(p). \eea This variance increasing property is a key to Akaike's proof of \eqref{eq:AkaikeTheorem12} below.
 As an immediate application, notice that by \eqref{eq:naturaldomain} $p \in {\rm dom}(T)$ is equivalent to saying that the random variable with probability $p_i$ attached to the value $\lambda_i$ has a positive variance.
 Therefore \eqref{eq:AkaikeLemma2} implies that if $p \in {\rm dom}(T)$, then $T(p) \in {\rm dom}(T)$ also, and so $T^k(p)$ is well-defined for all $k \geq 0$.
+This shows that

+is a well-defined self-map.
+This is, again, the abstractly defined map \eqref{eq:Tabstract} parameterized in a very special way.